MayoDuckPy/MayoDuckPy/README.md

 ---

-- 🏫 - Currently a second-year computing science undergraduate at the University of Alberta.
+- 🏫 - Currently a third-year computing science undergraduate at the University of Alberta.

 - 📫 - You can reach me at mjhuang@ualberta.ca.